How we shrunk our Javascript monorepo git size by 94%

 He took a look, and immediately realized something was definitely not right with this growth rate.
 When we pulled our versioned branches, those branches that only change CHANGELOG.md and CHANGELOG.json, we were fetching 125GB of extra git data?!
 HOW THO??

-For example, if you changed repo/packages/foo/CHANGELOG.md, when git was getting ready to do the push, it was generating a diff against repo/packages/bar/CHANGELOG.md!
-This meant we were in many occasions just pushing the entire file again and again, which could be 10s of MBs per file in some cases, and you can imagine in a repo
+For example, if you changed repo/packages/foo/CHANGELOG.json, when git was getting ready to do the push, it was generating a diff against repo/packages/bar/CHANGELOG.json!
+This meant we were in many occasions just pushing the entire file again and again, which could be 10s of MBs per file in some cases, and you can imagine in a repo our size, how that would be a problem.

 We were then able to try repacking our repo with a larger window git repack -adf --window=250 to have git do a better job compressing the pack files for our repo to reduce the size.
 This did definitely reduce the size of the repo significantly, however, we can do even better!